MiSTer-devel/Downloader_MiSTer/README.md

 ; file_checking options:
 ;   'fastest' -> Only check file presences when there are database changes.
 Fastest.
+;
-;   'balanced' -> Check file presences when there are database changes or the free space in the storages have increased noticeably.
+;   'balanced' -> Check file presences when there are database changes or the free space in the ;             storages have increased noticeably (2mb).
 Recommended for most users.
+;
 ;   'exhaustive' -> Always check file presences.
 Option for users who remove/add cores manually.
+;
 ;   'verify_integrity' -> Always check file presences and hashes (much slower).
-Useful to verify that installed files are not corrupted (ExFAT partitions can become corrupt in rare cases). file_checking = 'balanced'
+Useful to verify ;             that installed files are not corrupted (ExFAT partitions can become corrupt in rare cases).
+;
+file_checking = 'balanced'

 ; storage_priority defines how this tool will use external storage during the installation